Boulanger Chrome Reed Table Lamp

 Designer: To be appraised, probably inspired by a lamp designed by Maison Charles, Paris: “Vase Roseaux” (reeds vase) and often sold as a Maison Charles lamp.
 The Maison Charles table lamps always have a stamp in the metal on the back of the foot with the company’s name on.
 The Vase Roseaux is still in production, you can find it on the website of Maison Charles: www.charles.fr. (link opens in a new window)

 Manufacturer: Société Anonyme Boulanger, Liege, Belgium.

-Other Versions: Made in 2 sizes, the small editions uses 2 light bulbs.
+Other Versions: This Boulanger chrome reed table lamp exists in 2 sizes.
+The small version uses 2 light bulbs.
 Made in polished brass, black lacquered brass, brass and chrome… Many different lampshades.
 Made in several variations: with an ostrich egg, different base and so on.
-You can find many examples on this website.
+You can find many examples here on Vintageinfo.
 This chrome version is from the 1960s, to see on the wiring made by VLM Components.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.